-This intensive course on learning to read German script is now in its 50th year and is the longest-running course of its kind in the country.
-The course is taught by Dr. Paul Peucker, Lanie Yaswinski, and Thomas McCullough, experts and experienced instructors in reading and writing German script.
+This intensive course on learning to read German script is now in its 53rd year and is the longest-running course of its kind in the country.
+The course is taught by Dr. Paul Peucker and Thomas McCullough, experts and experienced instructors in reading and writing German script.

-Former participants include hundreds of graduate students, professors, genealogists, curators, archivists, musicologists, and hobbyists from various backgrounds.
+Former participants include hundreds of graduate students, university professors, genealogists, curators, librarians, archivists, and hobbyists from various backgrounds.
 They represent such academic fields as history and German, American studies, musicology, religion, anthropology, art history, sociology, genealogy, technology and other subjects.
-The 2019 course included students from the United States, Canada, Germany, the United Kingdom, Bulgaria, and Brazil.
+For example, the 2021 course included students from the United States, Canada, Germany, and the United Kingdom.

-After two weeks of intensive studying, practicing, and reading and writing participants will be able to read German manuscripts dating from the 17th through the early 20th centuries.
+After two weeks of intensive studying, practicing, and reading and writing participants will be able to read German manuscripts dating from the 17th through the mid-20th centuries.
 The course includes many texts selected from the extensive holdings of the Moravian Archives.
 We will also spend considerable time learning to write German Kurrent script, based on contemporary teaching methods.

 The goal of this course is not to learn the German language or to study Moravian history but to read the German script; however, we offer a learning experience that takes advantage of the historical setting of the Bethlehem community.
 Texts are chosen to illustrate the early history of Bethlehem and the work of the Moravians within their context.